bitsoldi/Soldi-Blockchain-Explorer/README.md

 # Soldi-Blockchain-Explorer
-Block explorer for Karbowanec CryptoNote based cryptocurrency.
+Block explorer for Soldi CryptoNote based cryptocurrency.

 #### Installation

 1) It takes data from daemon soldid.
 It should be accessible from the Internet.
-Run karbowanecd with open port as follows:
+Run soldid with open port as follows:
 ```bash
 ./soldid --restricted-rpc --enable-cors=* --enable-blockchain-indexes --rpc-bind-ip=0.0.0.0 --rpc-bind-port=32348
 ```